sgmurphy/wordpress-plugins/mailin/readme.txt

 2. Integrate the form in a sidebar using a widget from WP panel > Appearance > Widgets.
 The Brevo widget form should appear in your widgets list, you just to have to drag and drop the widget into the sidebar of your choice.

 == Changelog ==

+= 3.1.82 =
+* Plugin is now compatible with Wordpress v6.5.4
+* Improvement in query for table update

 = 3.1.81 =
 * Included ability to set light/dark theme for Cloudflare Capthca